paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

 ![Kubectl](Images/KubectlGetNodes.png)

-Instead, if you want to use the **TodoApi** service only as a backend service from the **TodoWeb** service, and you don't want to expose it publicly, you can specify **ClusterIP** as its service type.
+Instead, if you want to use the **todoapi** service only as a backend service from the **todoweb** service, and you don't want to expose it publicly, you can specify **ClusterIP** as its service type.
 Choosing this value makes the service only reachable from within the cluster.

 For more information, see: